 For many years after independence we have been trying to transform our economies without data and transparent systems.
 Without data and systems African countries cannot participate in the fourth Industrial Revolution.

+The truth is that we have for long been shackled by an impossibility mindset that is probably the result of the experience of years of slavery and colonialism.
+We don’t believe in ourselves.
 However, for us to realize our full potential and set ourselves apart we need to break the shackles of impossibility mindset and embrace the mindset of possibility.
 African countries can do what the advanced countries have done and more.
 It is possible.

 Michael Omari Wadie, a member of the New Patriotic Party (NPP) has said the Vice President Dr. Mahamudu Bawumia is the choice of the party.